Martha Washington: Later life and death (1797–1802)

 The Washingtons left the capital immediately after the inauguration of John Adams, making the return journey to Mount Vernon, which by then had begun to decay.
 Again they went into retirement, and they saw to several renovations for their home.
 In the years after the presidency, the Washingtons received more visitors than ever, from friends and strangers alike.
 They eventually took in one of the former president's nephews, Lawrence Lewis, to serve as secretary, and he would eventually marry Washington's granddaughter Nelly.

 Washington feared that her husband would again be called away to lead a provisional army against France, but no such conflict took place.
 Her husband died of a severe throat infection on December 14, 1799, at the age of 67.
 As a widow, Washington spent her final years living in a garret where she knitted, sewed, and responded to letters.
-Though she was the legal owner of her husband's property, she gave control of its business affairs to her relatives.
+Though Washington was the legal owner of her husband's property, she gave control of its business affairs to her relatives.
 She also inherited her husband's slaves on the condition that they be freed upon her death.
-Fearing that these slaves might hurt her, she freed them.
-She did not have the authority to free her dower slaves, and she chose not to free the one slave, Elish, whom she personally owned.
+Fearing that these slaves might hurt her, Washington freed them.
+She did not have the authority to free her dower slaves, and Washington chose not to free the one slave, Elish, whom she personally owned.